Bedrock-OSS/bedrock-wiki/docs/commands/entity-counter.md

 ## Explanation

-1. **Command 1:** Sets the score to `0` for all fake-player-names in the`total` scoreboard objective, including that of any tracked players and entities.
+1. **Command 1:** Sets the score to `0` for all fake-player-names in the`count` scoreboard objective, including that of any tracked players and entities.
-2. **Command 2, 3:** From each target that you want to track the total count of, a score will be added to their corresponding fake-player-name.
+2. **Command 2, 3:** From each target that you want to track the count of, a score will be added to their corresponding fake-player-name.
 Thus, obtaining their total count.
-    - Example: Creepers to 'creeperCount'
+    - Example: Creeper mobs to 'creepers' fake-player-name.
 3. **Command 4, 5:** These are example commands which can be modified / expanded.
     - Based on the total count obtained, we can use the `/execute if score` condition to run our desired commands when certain values are met.
         - **` n `** any number *n*